 In reality, the impact of the uncertainty in exchange rates is likely to be even bigger than what the previous example suggests.
 That's because contracts are often negotiated much further in advance than just one quarter.
 For example, most wage agreements extend for a year, and many contracts actually go for three years.
-The uncertainty in the oneyear-ahead forecast of an exchange rate is roughly four times greater than the uncertainty in the one-quarter-ahead forecast.
-If we widened the spread in E by a factor of four, to $E^1 = 2.4$ , $E^2 = 2$ , $E^3 = 1.6$ , then $m^1 = -0.08$ , $m^2 = 0.10$ , $m^3 = 0.38$ .
-That is, if $E^1$ were realized, revenues would fall below costs!
-The fluctuations in profits in this example are obviously quite large.
+The uncertainty in the one-year-ahead forecast of an exchange rate is roughly four times greater than the uncertainty in the one-quarter-ahead forecast.
+If we widened the spread in E substantially, there could be so much volatility in profits that they could actually go negative, that is, earning could be less than costs.
 The point is that this happens with exchange rate fluctuations that are not far from historical experience.